Towards Cognitively-Faithful Decision-Making Models to Improve AI Alignment: Introduction

-Despite these promising use cases, current AI models of human decision-making typically do not attempt to faithfully replicate human decision processes.
-Modern AI tools built using preference elicitation \cite{lee2019webuildai, awad2018moral, johnston2023deploying,freedman2020adapting, rafailov2023direct} and reinforcement learning methods \cite{ng2000algorithms,christiano2017deep,kaufmann2023survey} implicitly assume that a reward/objective model from a pre-specified hypothesis class can accurately predict human decisions, and are agnostic about how faithful the models are to humans' actual decision processes.
-Recent works cast doubt on this approach, however, highlighting the lack of suitable hypothesis classes to capture human choices or their values \cite{stray2021you,boerstler2024stability,leike2018scalable}.
-Unsuitable modeling classes introduce the possibility of inappropriate optimization formulations and \textit{reward hacking} \cite{pan2022effects,hubinger2019risks}, and can lead to arbitrarily erroneous inferential models learned from human responses \cite{zhuang2020consequences,pan2022effects}.
-Additionally, such misaligned models are limited in their explanatory power and \textit{trustworthiness}.
-As suggested by \citet{jacovi2021formalizing}, misalignment between AI and human reasoning processes threatens \textit{intrinsic trust} placed in the AI's decisions.
-These problems are further exacerbated when AI is used in high-stakes domains, including moral domains such as healthcare and sentencing \cite{sinnott2021ai,kim2018computational}, where stakeholders often expect an AI to justify its decision in a similar manner and to the same extent as humans \cite{lima2021human, keswani2025can}. \ccolor{Modeling done in prior moral decision-making contexts either favors simple model classes --- e.g., linear models and decision trees \cite{lee2019webuildai,noothigattu2018voting,freedman2020adapting}, whose fit for human decision-making is highly context-specific \cite{ganzach2001nonlinear,zorman1997limitations}, or employs uninterpretable classes --- e.g., neural networks or random forests \cite{wiedeman2020modeling,ueshima2024discovering} --- whose decision process cannot be validated due to their uninterpretable designs. } A recent qualitative study on kidney transplant allocation decisions noted this \textit{process misalignment} as a crucial issue with trusting AI to decide who gets an available kidney, with one study participant expressing the following concern about AI: ``\textit{my concern, they don’t think like a human [..] what they might think should be ranked as priority I may not think the same way}'' \cite{keswani2025can}.
+Despite promising use cases, current AI models of human decision-making typically do not attempt to faithfully replicate cognitive processes.
+Modern AI tools built using preference elicitation \citep{lee2019webuildai,awad2018moral,johnston2023deploying,freedman2020adapting,rafailov2023direct} and reinforcement learning \citep{ng2000algorithms,christiano2017deep,kaufmann2023survey} implicitly assume that a reward/objective model based on a prespecified hypothesis class can accurately predict human decisions, but such tools are agnostic about how faithful these models are to cognitive processes.
+However, recent works highlight the lack of suitable hypothesis classes to capture human choices or their values \citep{stray2021you,boerstler2024stability,leike2018scalable}.
+Unsuitable modeling classes introduce the possibility of inappropriate optimization formulations and \textit{reward hacking} \citep{pan2022effects,hubinger2019risks}, and can lead to arbitrarily erroneous inferential models learned from human responses \citep{zhuang2020consequences,pan2022effects}.
+Additionally, such misaligned models are limited in their explanatory power, undermining any \textit{intrinsic trust} placed in the AI's decisions \citep{jacovi2021formalizing}.
+These problems are further exacerbated when AI is used in high-stakes domains, including moral domains such as healthcare and sentencing \citep{sinnott2021ai,kim2018computational}, where stakeholders often expect an AI to justify its decision in a similar manner and to the same extent as humans \citep{lima2021human}. \ccolor{Modeling done in prior moral decision-making contexts either favors simple model classes --- e.g., linear models and decision trees \citep{lee2019webuildai,noothigattu2018voting,freedman2020adapting}, whose fit for human decision-making is highly context-specific \citep{ganzach2001nonlinear,zorman1997limitations}, or employs uninterpretable classes --- e.g., neural networks or random forests \citep{wiedeman2020modeling,ueshima2024discovering} --- whose decision processes cannot be validated due to their uninterpretable designs. \todo{move to related work?}} A qualitative study by \citet{keswani2025can} note this \textit{process misalignment} as a crucial issue around AI-trust in morally-salient tasks like kidney transplant allocation, with one study participant expressing concern: \emph{`` they don’t think like a human\ldots{} what they might think should be ranked as priority, I may not''.}